 Does your dishwasher have a child safety lock that prevents your appliance from being turned on accidentally?
 Your owner's manual should have instructions on how to disengage that feature.

 Your dishwasher's timer controls most of its major components, such as the wash and drain pumps, heating element and inlet water valve.
-A faulty timer will prohibit these parts from getting the power they need and the ability to work properly.
+A faulty timer that causes a dishwasher non-stop running issue, will prohibit these parts from getting the power they need and the ability to work properly.
 Turn off the power and check continuity, then replace the timer if necessary.

 Motor Start Relay